 Choosing is a stain is probably the most challenging part of the whole process.
 Our choices were below, but honestly depending on who you go with & how much they are willing to work with you, you could have endless choices.
 You can blend some stains together to create mixes at varying percentages to end up finding what you like best.
 When choosing a stain, make sure you consider that they look different with different light & at different times of day.
 I’d take a day or so to look at them from every angle & in every kind of light.
 Also, when doing this in the future, I’d recommend choosing the two rooms with the most varied natural light & doing test patches in each one so you can really see how different it will look throughout the house.
 This is a little more of a pain, but it will ensure you know just what you’re getting in the best & worst lighting scenarios.
 Stains also look different from a test patch to an entire room being done, so it’s important to try to do samples on pieces of wood with varying tones so you can really get a better idea of how a whole room will look.

-We ended up going with three coats of this exact stain & used two coats of this seal in the matte finish.
+We ended up going with two coats of this stain & used two coats of this seal in the matte finish.
 The seal is commercial grade & is supposed to hold up great!
-We tried a fourth coat in a smaller space, but it just ended up looking a little milky or cloudy & didn’t actually cut down the red tones that much more.
+We tried an extra coat of the stain in a smaller space, but it just ended up looking a little milky or cloudy & didn’t actually cut down the red tones that much more.
 The ones we chose are water based so it really cut down the drying time between coats!

 Before & After